jessegmeyerlab/proteomics-tutorial/README.md

 **Purpose.** We are collaboratively writing a broad, basic tutorial on proteomics invited by the ACS journal [Measurement Science Au](https://pubs.acs.org/journal/amachv).
 An example of the scope and style is [this tutorial from Jillian Dempsy's group on cyclic voltammetry](https://pubs.acs.org/doi/full/10.1021/acs.jchemed.7b00361).
 We are using [Manubot](https://github.com/manubot/manubot) to write this manuscript and track contributions.
 See the remaining readme below this section or at the link above for more information about manubot.
 We are aiming to submit April 1st 2022.

 **Authorship.** I (Jesse Meyer) will lead the project as senior author and we will decide author order for everyone based on the contributions recorded via github.
 The minimum suggested contribution for authorship is five coherent and well referenced paragraphs.
-Authorship can also be awarded for helping with reviewing new contributions (pull requests) or by making figures.
+Authorship can also be awarded for helping with reviewing new contributions (pull requests), editing, or by making figures and tables.

 The author order in the pdf and html versions is currently set to random to indicate that the order is up in the air until this is complete.